-We mark the end of Black History Month remembering The Funk Brothers – the astounding musicians who made the Motown record label what it was: a hit-making machine, and the highest-earning African-American business for many years.
+We remember The Funk Brothers — the astounding musicians who made the Motown record label what it was: a hit-making machine, and the highest-earning African-American business for many years.

 In the mid-’50s, Berry Gordy, a Detroit, MI native, had turned his passion for music into a growing business, having written a string of popular songs for soul singer-songwriter Jackie Wilson.
 Not long after he discovered The Miracles in 1957 (featuring Smokey Robinson on lead vocals), Gordy signed them as the first act on his newly-created Tamla Records.
 In 1959, Gordy established the Motown Record Corporation and launched the Motown label.